SesameKiller113/Graph2Neo4jDB2.0/README.md

 2. **Build Node Relationship** – Define and customize relationships between nodes.
 3. **One-Click (Skadoosh) Bulk Import** – Import large datasets with just one action.
 4. **Under Construction...** 🚧 (More features coming soon!)

+    (1) Updated the UI to connect to neo4j graph on March 2, 2025
 ---

 ## Setup before running